yagmurtelli/My-Java-Implementations/README.md

 # My-Programming-Projects
-Personal repository for my Java programming projects.
+Personal repository of my programming projects.
 These include custom-built algorithms and complex logic structures designed by me.
 It is also featuring data structures, sorting algorithms, and organizational systems.